Singh087/CIS216-W01-Amtoj-Singh/README.md

 Session 3 – Properties
 In this session I learned how to use properties to keep class data safe and organized.
 I added getters and setters with validation for things like name, email, age, GPA, and credits, plus some computed properties like full-time status, class standing, and BMI.
 This showed me how properties make code easier to manage and more reliable, which I can use in future projects and my career.

+Session 4 – Validation: I validated inputs (types, ranges, simple patterns, and cross-references) and used try/except so bad data didn’t crash the app.
+I also checked date consistency and kept good/bad records separate, which made the program feel more real and reliable.